Ronnie Tod: Second World War

 Just under a month later, on 19 March 1944, the commando was ordered to carry out a diversionary attack on a dry valley in the Campo di Carne area, and for his leadership on this occasion Tod was awarded a Bar to his DSO on 20 July 1944.
 Again the recommendation for the award describes events.
 The commando's attack began at 02:00, they entered the valley and began to clear it, but it soon became apparent that the defending force was considerably larger than anticipated.
 Later intelligence showed that they had been facing a whole German battalion.
 Realising that further progress along the valley would be impossible, Tod ordered his men to take up defensive positions.
-They held these until the following evening, despite being under fire from three sides, and one particularly strong counterattack by the Germans.
+They held these until the following evening, despite being under fire from three teams, and one particularly strong counterattack by the Germans.
 Tod was painfully wounded in the early afternoon, but continued to lead from the front.
 During the German counterattack, German grenades were exploding in his command position.
 With nightfall, the commando withdrew, bringing in all their wounded.
 The recommendation especially mentions Tod's "complete disregard for his own personal safety", and his "outstanding display of coolness, courage and leadership at a time when such qualities were most urgently required."

 Tod then served in the Greek islands with Foxforce in the summer of 1944, when 9 Commando was made part of 2nd Special Service Brigade under the command of Land Forces Adriatic, led by George Davy.
 Davy ordered the commando to Kythera, ready for a move to the Peloponnese in anticipation of the German withdrawal from Greece.
 Here, British forces were being sucked into the emerging Greek Civil War, and often found themselves between opposing communist and anti-communist Greek forces.
 They managed to defuse many of these potential conflicts, saving many lives in the process.
 Finally they were ordered to take two islands off Piraeus in order to provide security for Royal Navy minesweepers operating in the area in preparation for the arrival of larger British force under Ronald Scobie.
 Orders that they were not to enter Athens itself did not reach them, and Tod ensured that the airfield and various strategic points in Athens were under British control prior to Scobie's arrival.
-Tod was awarded the freedom of the city by Archbishop Damaskinos of Athens, and Davy credited him as "one of the two British officers who kept Greece on the free side of the Iron Curtain".
+Tod was awarded the freedom of the city by Archbishop Damaskinos of Athens, and Davy credited him as "one of the two British officers who kept Greece on the free team of the Iron Curtain".
 Tod was then promoted to acting colonel, and appointed brigadier in command of the 2nd Special Service Brigade on 18 October 1944.
 With them he returned to Italy to lead them in the Spring 1945 offensive and until the end of the war.
 For this, and in particular the capture of Comacchio, he was appointed Commander of the Order of the British Empire on 20 September 1945.